19.1: Electron-Transfer Reactions in Mitochondria

 Figure \(\PageIndex{34}\): A schematic representation of the role of the Mg/H2O cluster in the proton-pumping mechanism of bovine heart CcO.
 Yano N et al. J Biol Chem.
 2016 Nov 11;291(46):23882-23894. doi: 10.1074/jbc.M115.711770.
 Epub 2016 Sep 7.
 PMID: 27605664; PMCID: PMC5104913.
 Creative Commons Attribution (CC BY 4.0)

 The Mg/H2O cluster and the H-pathway are connected with the short hydrogen bond network, as labeled in A (a).
 The location of heme a is shown by Fea3+ or Fea2+ attached to the hydrogen bond network of the H-pathway.
 The CuA site is on the water-accessible surface of the Mg/H2O cluster.
 The conformation of the CuA-Mg2+ complex is shown by the shape of a line connecting the two metal ions.
-The proton-accepting sites are shown by the four hollows on the water-accessible surface of the Mg/H2O cluster.
-The O2 reduction site is shown by CuB1+ and Fea32+.
+The four hollows on the water-accessible surface of the Mg/H2O cluster show the proton-accepting sites.
+CuB1+ and Fea32+ show the O2 reduction site.
 The pumping and chemical (water-forming) protons are labeled in green and blue, respectively.
-Electron transfers are shown by red curves.
+Red curves show electron transfers.
 A, overall catalytic cycle of CcO.
 B, a typical single electron transfer from CuA to the O2 reduction site, coupled with the uptake and release of protons.
 For the sake of simplicity, the uptake of one chemical proton equivalent (the average number) is given in B. Various oxidation and ligand binding states in both CuB and Fea3 in the intermediate states shown by A (d) and B (d) are not included for the sake of simplicity.

 Figure \(\PageIndex{35}\) converts the schematic representation into a "structural cartoon" representation showing one cycle of coupled electron and proton transfer into Complex IV.